 - 1. 6 Devices with a repetition rate of 60 seconds should be spaced 10 seconds apart. - 2.
-8 devices with a repetition rate of 60 seconds should be spaced approx. 7 seconds apart. - 3.
-8 devices with a repetition rate of 45 seconds should be spaced approx. 5 seconds apart.

-PO Box 438, King George, VA 22485 P: 410-961-6692 ★ F: 603-386-6875 ★ W: www.northstarst.com day with the unit turned off (magnet attached but no tape covering the solar panels) to allow the battery(s) to get a good charge before deployment.
-If the solar unit(s) sit for more than 2 weeks before deployment, place them in the sun for 1 more day prior to deployment, with the unit turned off (magnet attached but no tape covering the solar panels).
+8 devices with a repetition rate of 60 seconds should be spaced approx.7 seconds apart. - 3.
+8 devices with a repetition rate of 45 seconds should be spaced approx. 5 seconds apart. - After testing is complete, solar devices should be placed in the sun for approx. 1 day with the unit turned Off (magnet attached but no tape covering the solar panels) to allow the battery(s)/capacitors to get a good charge before deployment.
+If the solar unit(s) sit for more than 2 weeks before deployment, place them in the sun for 1 more day prior to deployment, with the unit turned Off (magnet attached but no tape covering the solar panels).
 The rechargeable batteries in solar PTTs will self-discharge at a rate of about 1-2% per day when they are just sitting. - If you have straight battery devices (no solar panels) and there will be a long period of time before they are deployed, it is a good idea to let the devices run for a few hours every 1-2 months to burn off the passivation layer that is typical in lithium batteries.
-Also, if the devices have been sitting for more than 2 months, they should be turned ON and left ON for at least 5 hours of transmission time immediately before deployment.
+Also, if the devices have been sitting for more than 2 months, they should be turned On and left On for at least 5 hours of transmission time immediately before deployment.
 [NOTE: Primary lithium batteries passivate.
 Essentially, a layer of material grows on the anode end of the battery when the battery is just sitting and not being used.
 This is a natural process, and in some ways it is a good thing because it helps to prevent self-discharge of the battery.
 The passivation layer grows very slowly in cold temperatures and much more quickly in hot temperatures.
-Running the PTT burns the passivation layer off of the battery and restores the proper voltage.] - For devices that have been equipped with VHF transmitters, be sure to remove the VHF magnet also, as the magnetic field from the VHF magnet could prevent the PTT from turning ON.
+Running the PTT burns the passivation layer off of the battery and restores the proper voltage.] - If you have solar devices and there will be a long time before deployment, please see the "Storage of PTTs" section below. - For devices that have been equipped with VHF transmitters, be sure to remove the VHF magnet also, as the magnetic field from the VHF magnet could prevent the PTT from turning On.
 Also remove any tape, string, etc. from the enclosure and/or antennas that were used as precautions during shipping. - All PTTs that we make output sensor data.
 The standard sensors are duty cycle season, battery voltage, activity, and temperature.
 In order to view the sensor data, you need to use our PTT Tracker program to process and parse the DS file.
 All of the sensor data is contained in the DS file that you get from Argos, and you must digest that file (in text format) through the PTT Tracker program in order to view the sensor data.